breezeight/nicola_blog/docs/yoga.md

 === Every

-Let’s deconstruct the story of Downward Facing Dog: contracting the psoas and its synergists flexes the hips and trunk.
+Let's deconstruct the story of Downward Facing Dog: contracting the psoas and its synergists flexes the hips and trunk.

 Long MD FRCSC, Ray.
 Anatomy for Arm Balances and Inversions: Yoga Mat Companion 4 .
 BookBaby.
 Kindle Edition.